 But not willing to surrender in any plight.”

 Each character creates their own unique mettle and excellence qualities that transform them into a great hero but even the epithet of a hero cannot delete their numerous faults and mistakes.
 Immortal, these characters, sole doers of their Karmas, have engraved a rich legacy of their own thoughts, actions, and values for us to reflect upon.

 The unexpected twists of circumstances that happened in their lives find a stimulus for thinkers like us to analyze their personality or derive interesting inferences that bless us with wisdom to endure our own journey.

 Interesting stories of their previous incarnations, the birth of the characters, mythological secrets that reveal their purpose, and beautifully versed saga traces how their lives turned them into legends.
 The womb of this grand epic has mothered and cried in pain for her five hundred children born over five generations.

-Though divine and powerful enough to become demi-gods on the earth, the thought of greater good or universal enlightenment could move their focus from participation in an anticipated war.
-How come nothing in the universe could grasp their engagement perspective except vengeance, ego and obligations?
+Though divine and powerful enough to become demi-gods on the earth, the thought of greater good or universal enlightenment could not move their focus from participation in an anticipated war.
+How come nothing in the universe could grasp their engagement perspective except vengeance, ego, and obligations?

-To appease Goddess Kali for victory in Kurushektra, Iravaan the son of Arjuna and Naga princess Uloopi, had sacrificed his life without a moment’s hesitation.
-Such noteworthy was his sacrifice that he gained the status of worship and gratitude.
+To appease Goddess Kali for victory in Kurushektra, Iravaan the son of Arjuna and Naga princess Uloopi had sacrificed his life without a moment’s hesitation.
+Such noteworthy was the sacrifice that he gained the status of worship and gratitude.

 Sons of Kauravas like Lakshmankumar, and karna’s sons - Vrishasena, Vrishaketu, Chitrasena, Satyasena, Sushena, Shatrunjaya, Dvipata, Banasena, and Prasena were the strongest mortals ever born.